-If a petition contains more than 1,500 signatures it will be debated by the full Council unless it is a petition asking for a senior council officer to give evidence at a public meeting.
+If a petition contains more than 1500 signatures it will be debated by the full Council unless it is a petition asking for a senior council officer to give evidence at a public meeting.
 This means that the issue raised in the petition will be discussed at a meeting which all Councillors can attend.
 The petition organiser will be given five minutes to present the petition at the meeting and the petition will then be discussed by Councillors for a maximum of 15 minutes.
 The Council will decide how to respond to the petition at this meeting.
 The Council may decide to take the action the petition requests, or not to take the action requested for reasons put forward in the debate, or to commission further investigation into the matter, for example by a relevant Committee.
+Where the issue is one on which the Council's Cabinet is required to make the final decision, the Council may decide to make recommendations to inform that decision.
 The petition organiser will receive written confirmation of this decision.
 This confirmation will also be published on the Council's website.